-Policy on late assignments: late assignments will lose 10% for each day past the deadline that they are not submitted.
+Policy on Late Assignments: late assignments will lose 10% for each day past the deadline that they are not submitted.
 Extensions will only be granted with proper documentation (i.e., documented family emergency, or UTSC medical certificate).
-Please note, according to UTSC policy, I am not permitted to extend the deadline for any assignment past the last day of classes for the semester (December 4).
+Please note, according to UTSC policy, I am not permitted to extend the deadline for any assignment past the last day of classes for the semester (December 2).

-Policy on missed term work due to medical illness or emergency: All students citing a documented reason for missed term work must bring their documentation to the Psychology Course Coordinator in SW427C within three (3) business days of the assignment due date.
-You must bring the following:
+Policy on Missed Term Work due to Medical Illness or Other Emergency:

+All students citing a documented reason for missed term work must submit their request for accommodations within three (3) business days of the deadline for the missed work.
+Students must submit BOTH of the following:

-- (1.)
-A completed Request for Missed Term Work form (http://uoft.me/PSY-MTW), and - (2.)
+- (1.)A completed Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW), and - (2.)
 Appropriate documentation to verify your illness or emergency, as described below.

-Appropriate Documentation:
+Appropriate documentation: